vectorgrp/sil-kit-adapters-tap/README.md

 This demo is further explained in [tap/demos/DemoWindows/README.md](tap/demos/DemoWindows/README.md).

 ## Connecting an adaptive executable to CANoe
-The Vector SIL Kit Adapters TAP allow you to connect adaptive executables to CANoe.
+The SIL Kit Adapter TAP allows you to connect adaptive executables to CANoe.
 A guide describes step by step how to do this can be found here [adaptive/README.md](adaptive/README.md).